monk-io/docs/docs/gui/add-cloud-providers.md

 ## How to add a new token

-To reach your account settings, you can click on your avatar in the upper right of your screen and select **Account Settings**.
+To reach your account settings, click on your avatar in the upper right of your screen and select **Account Settings**.

 <Figure src="/img/docs/gui/gui60.png" caption="Account navigation drop-down"/>